expo/instapromise/README.md

-# instapromise
+# Instapromise
-Promisify Node-style async functions by putting a `.promise` after them (or after the object for methods)
+Promisify Node-style asynchronous functions by putting a `.promise` after them (or after the object for methods).

 [![npm package](https://nodei.co/npm/instapromise.png?downloads=true&downloadRank=true&stars=true)](https://nodei.co/npm/instapromise/)

-If you use this library then if you put `.promise` after a Node-style async function, it will turn it into a function that returns a Promise instead of taking a callback.
+If you use this library then if you put `.promise` after a Node-style asynchronous function, it will turn it into a function that returns a promise instead of taking a callback.

 ```js
 require('instapromise');